MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 1. Go to **Monitor** > **Machines**.

-1. Select your machine from the list, and then **Manage access**.
+1. Select your machine from the list, and then select **Manage access**.

 1. Select **Add people**, and enter the name of the person in your organization with whom you’d like to share the machine.

-1. Select the name of the person to choose with which permissions they can access the machine.
+1. Select the name of the person to choose which permissions they can access the machine with.

     There are two levels of permissions that you can assign when managing access to your machine: